 If Beale Street Could Talk (Barry Jenkins): In early 1970s Harlem, daughter and wife-to-be Tish vividly recalls the passion, respect and trust that have connected her and her artist fiancé Alonzo Hunt.
 Friends since childhood, the devoted couple dream of a future together, but their plans are derailed when he is arrested for a crime he did not commit.
 Available on Hulu.

 Blindspotting (Carlos López Estrada): Collin must make it through his final three days of probation for a chance at a new beginning in his Oakland, CA neighborhood.
 His bond with a volatile best friend soon gets tested when Collin sees a police officer shoot a suspect in the back during a chase through the streets.
-Available on Hulu with Cinemax or to rent.
+Available on Amazon.

 Dear White People (Justin Simien): Based on the acclaimed film of the same name, this series follows a group of students of color at Winchester University, a predominantly white Ivy League college.
 The students are faced with a landscape of cultural bias, social injustice, misguided activism and slippery politics.
 Through an absurdist lens, the series uses irony, self-deprecation, brutal honesty and humor to highlight issues that still plague today's "post-racial" society.
 Available on Netflix.